-4.5.
+4.4.
 Reflections

-Water reflects radar signals very well, which means most of the power of a wave transmitted from the radar transmitter will be reflected from the surface of the water.
+Snow reflects radar signals very well, which means most of the power of a wave transmitted from the radar transmitter will be reflected from the surface of the snow.

-Reflections of the radar transmitted power beam follow the same physical laws as in optics, and every time a radar beam hits the water surface, part of the power is reflected away from the radar, part of the power is reflected towards the radar, and only a small part of the power is absorbed by the water.
+Reflections of the radar transmitted power beam follow the same physical laws as in optics, and every time a radar beam hits the snow surface, part of the power is reflected away from the radar, part of the power is reflected towards the radar, and only a small part of the power is absorbed by the snow.
 Depending on the surface roughness and incident angle, the ratio between power reflected in the direction away from the radar and in the direction back towards the radar can significantly vary.
 As incident angle for radars in fixed, only the roughness of the surface determines the ratio in this case.

-In the case of level meters where the incident angle of the transmitted radar beam to the water is around 90°, most of the power is reflected back to the sensor and only a small portion of the transmitter power will be dispersed in all directions.
+In the case of snow level sensors where the incident angle of the transmitted radar beam to the snow is around 90°, most of the power is reflected back to the sensor and only a small portion of the transmitter power will be dispersed in all directions.
 The ratio between the power reflected to the sensor and the power dispersed in all directions is dependent on the surface roughness but generally, a very small amount of energy is dispersed, and it is very unlikely that the dispersed energy will cause additional multipath problems due to more reflections from surrounding objects.

-4.6.
+4.5.
 Relative Measurement

 Each sensor unit measures the distance between the sensor and the first detected object.
-For water level measurement, it is preferred to report the actual water level from the bottom of the riverbed to the surface of the water.
+For snow depth measurement, it is preferred to report the actual snow level from the ground to the surface of the snow.
 That is why we offer relative measurement, which is calculated relative to the mounted sensor height.
-Sensor height is defined as the distance from the mounted sensor position to the bottom of the riverbed.
+Sensor height is defined as the distance from the mounted sensor position to the ground.
 This distance is a fixed value unique to every mounted unit.
 It can be set in two ways.